Red for Miles – Right Through the Fog!

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on August 3, 2015, in Art, Community Economic Development, French Shore, Heritage, Landscapes/Geography, Tradition and tagged Conche, crouse, Firewood, fishing, folk art, French Shore, Great Northern Peninsula, Newfoundland and Labrador, red, rooms, stage, Travel and Tourism, wharf.
+Posted on August 3, 2015, in Art, Community Economic Development, Cultural Experiences, Culture, Nature, Tourism and tagged Conche, crouse, Cultural Experiences, Firewood, fishing, folk art, Great Northern Peninsula, Newfoundland and Labrador, red, rooms, stage, Travel and Tourism, wharf.
 Bookmark the permalink.
 Leave a comment.